CV

 Education

-B.A. in Social Anthropology2007 University of Bern Major in Social Anthropology, Minor in Philosophy
+2007 B.A. in Social Anthropology University of Bern, Switzerland (Major in Social Anthropology, Minor in Philosophy)

-Teaching Diploma 2002 University of Teacher Education Rorschach
+2002 Teaching Diploma University of Teacher Education Rorschach, Switzerland

 Work Experience

-Since 2021, Expert in Higher Education Development.
-As an expert in higher education development at the HSLU Lucerne University of Applied Sciences and the Arts I am teaching courses in higher eduaction.
-In collaboration with the individual departments, I am involved in projects on higher education development, and I am working as a coach for lecturers to collaboratively explore novel approaches to further developing their teaching.
+As an expert in higher education development at the HSLU Lucerne University of Applied Sciences and the Arts I am teaching courses for teaching in higher education.
+In collaboration with the departments, I am working on higher education and curriculum development projects.

 2012 - 2016, Research Associate.
 During my PhD studies, I was employed as a research associate at the Institute of Social Anthropology at the University of Bern.
 In the SNSF funded project “How does border ‘occur?’”, I did field work in Tunisia, Switzerland, and Italy, studying the transnational migration trajectories of Tunisan harragas and the return migration bureaucracy.